-A curve often specifically devised to show the falseness of certain intuitive concepts.
+A pathological curve is a curve often specifically devised to show the falseness of certain intuitive concepts.
 In particular, the image of continuity as a smooth curve in our mind's eye severely misrepresents the situation and is the result of a bias stemming from an overexposure to the much smaller class of differentiable functions.
 A chief lesson of pathological curves is that continuity is a weaker notion than differentiability.
-Many pathological curves are fractals, such as Cantor Dust, including space-filling curves, such as the Peano Curve.
-The earliest known example is the graph of Weierstrass' Nondifferentiable Function.
+Many pathological curves are fractals, such as Cantor dust, including space-filling curves, such as the Peano curve.
+The earliest known example is the graph of Weierstrass' non-differentiable function.